 The Art and Science of Partnering

-My research has led to the development of the Partnering Lab, which investigates the complexity of physical interaction across disciplines including clinical care, professional development, and arts-based practice of collaboration in music and dance.
-The lab focuses on formal research in the education and training of ethical physical interaction, including medical and corporate professionals seeking to enhance non-verbal communication skills.
+This work now lives at the Partnering Lab, an applied research initiative that investigates the complexity of physical interaction across disciplines.
+The lab conducts formal research on ethical physical interaction, and offers training for professionals seeking to enhance non-verbal communication skills.
 Part of the research includes the design and implementation of wearable technology to understand and destabilize implicit biases of physical interaction and non-verbal communication.
+The team collaborates in the design of research reports, protocols, and accessible visualizations.